Updated Sept. 6: Two models of the Mate X will ship, powered by different chipsets. The foldable phone could debut in

 There’s some confusion over which processor will power the Mate X, and Huawei isn't doing itself any favors by indicating that there will be two different models.
 The version we saw in the spring featured a Kirin 980 processor and the Balong 5000 modem on board, and that's apparently what Huawei will release initially.
 But it's also planning a version with the newly announced Kirin 990 chipset, which includes integrated 5G and promises performance improvements over the Kirin 980.
 You've waited this long for a foldable phone, so why not wait longer until the Kirin 990-version of the Mate X comes out?

 The battery tech for the Mate X is literally two-fold, with two batteries adding up to 4,500 mAh powering the thing.
 Huawei has sped up charging, with a 55-watt fast charger that will get you to 85 percent power after just 30 minutes.

 On paper, Huawei has made something special with the Mate X. It’s made sure that this foldable phone goes beyond the gimmick, packing in some serious camera tech and making sure both variants of the device have a reason to exist.

-The troubles Samsung has run into bringing the Galaxy Fold to market provide Huawei with another opportunity to stake out an early claim for the best foldable phone — assuming it doesn't face further delays as well.
+The troubles Samsung has run into bringing the Galaxy Fold to market provide Huawei with another opportunity to stake out an early claim for the best foldable phone — assuming its own launch goes smoothly.
 Based on our first impressions of the Mate X, Huawei’s foldable is the one we’re most excited about.
 Now we just need Huawei to sell this stunner in the States.
 (Insert praying hands emoji here.)